Faith: The Unholy Trinity: Chapter III

-A screenshot of Chapter III, which has the same gameplay as the other two chapters.
-This screenshot in particular has three easter eggs.

-On October 30, Father Garcia asks John to investigate a nearby daycare center where children have been acting strangely, believing that it is somehow connected to Gary's cult.
+On October 30, one day until the Profane Sabbath, Father Garcia asks John to investigate a nearby daycare center where children have been acting strangely, believing that it is somehow connected to Gary's cult.
 John finds the daycare surrounded by police, but manages to sneak in.
 The children are gone, but he finds drawings suggesting influence by Gary's cult, and a secret passage beneath the school.
 The passage leads to an extensive cult stronghold, filled with cultists who have been transformed into demonic creatures.
 As he explores the stronghold, John is ambushed by Gary and injected with a hallucinogenic substance before awakening deeper in the stronghold.
 Here, John may summon the third secret boss, the Unholy Spirit, who takes the form of a floating head; John can either avoid it as it stalks him or destroy it.
 John eventually enters the heart of the stronghold and confronts Gary himself, who reveals that his true goal is to summon the Antichrist.
 John and Gary fight, with John emerging victorious.
 Father Garcia arrives with a shotgun and forces Gary to retreat.
 John and Garcia pursue him, finding the entrance to the Crucible, the source of the cult's power, and a broken holy seal.

-Throughout Chapter III, John experiences several nightmares related to his infamous first exorcism, during which it is revealed that John, in a desperate prayer to God, made a deal with a white figure, whose appearance deceived John into thinking he is the Lord.
-In doing so, however, he sealed Amy's fate.
+Throughout Chapter III, John experiences nightmares related to his first exorcism.
+It is revealed that John, in a desperate prayer to God, made a deal with a white figure whom he assumed was the Lord, allowing him to escape the house safely, leaving Amy possessed.